Application to the PhD Program

 - IELTS: 8.0.

 To support your application, you must upload one unofficial academic transcript from each post-secondary institution attended.
-If the transcript and degree certificate are not in English, a certified translation must also be included.
+If the transcript is not in English, a certified translation must also be included.
 (Non-English transcripts from institutions within Canada do not require a translation.)
 If you are offered a spot in our program, you will be required to submit to our School of Graduate and Postdoctoral Studies hard copy official transcripts from each postsecondary institution attended.

 4. A Statement of Academic Intent: